Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ### Acknowledgements

-Thanks to [Tim Davis](https://people.engr.tamu.edu/davis) for his help on the design of `SuiteSparseGraphBLAS.jl`.
+Thanks to [Tim Davis](https://people.engr.tamu.edu/davis) for his help on the design of `SuiteSparseGraphBLAS.jl` and for the underlying C library `SuiteSparse:GraphBLAS`.

-FIXME: A. Mehtra TODO, and Viral Shah TODO
+`SuiteSparseGraphBLAS.jl` was created originally by [Abhinav Mehndiratta](https://github.com/abhinavmehndiratta).
+Recent versions were developed by [Will Kimmerer](https://github.com/Wimmerer) under the mentorship of [Viral Shah](https://github.com/ViralBShah) and [Miha Zgubic](https://github.com/mzgubic).